XPeng Inc ADR (XPEV) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for XPeng Inc ADR (XPEV) is $112.62, which is -$1.3 below the current market price.
-The public float for XPEV is 706.58M, and currently, short sellers hold a 7.50% ratio of that float.
-The average trading volume of XPEV on November 20, 2023 was 12.57M shares.
+The average price point forecasted by analysts for XPeng Inc ADR (XPEV) is $112.66, which is -$3.19 below the current market price.
+The public float for XPEV is 706.58M, and currently, short sellers hold a 7.50% ratio of that floaft.
+The average trading volume of XPEV on November 24, 2023 was 11.88M shares.

 XPEV’s Market Performance

-The stock of XPeng Inc ADR (XPEV) has seen a 10.03% increase in the past week, with a 23.18% rise in the past month, and a 2.19% gain in the past quarter.
-The volatility ratio for the week is 5.28%, and the volatility levels for the past 30 days are at 5.06% for XPEV.
-The simple moving average for the last 20 days is 7.38% for XPEV stock, with a simple moving average of 28.71% for the last 200 days.
+The stock of XPeng Inc ADR (XPEV) has seen a 15.13% increase in the past week, with a 32.42% rise in the past month, and a 6.59% gain in the past quarter.
+The volatility ratio for the week is 4.22%, and the volatility levels for the past 30 days are at 4.85% for XPEV.
+The simple moving average for the last 20 days is 14.71% for XPEV’s stock, with a simple moving average of 41.74% for the last 200 days.

 Analysts’ Opinion of XPEV